proteus-h2020/proteus-incremental-analytics/README.md

 # What is PROTEUS
 PROTEUS is an EU H2020 funded research project to evolve massive online machine learning strategies for predictive analytics and real-time interactive visualization methods – in terms of scalability, usability and effectiveness dealing with extremely large data sets and data streams – into ready to use solutions, and to integrate them into enhanced version of Apache Flink, the EU Big Data platform.
-PROTEUS project is being carried out by an international consortium of 6 partners including Treelogic (creators of Lambdoop), TU Berlin (creators of Apache Flink) and ArcelorMitall (worlds’s leading steel company)
+PROTEUS project is being carried out by an international consortium of 6 partners including Treelogic (creators of Lambdoop), DFKI (part of the team creator of Apache Flink), ArcelorMitall (worlds’s leading steel company), Lambdoop/Novelti (startup focused on streaming analytics) and Trilateral (policy and regulatory advice on new technologies)

 Official website: [PROTEUS H2020](http://www.proteus-bigdata.com/)

 ## What does this module do
-**proteus-backend** is a backend module whose mission is to provide an abstraction layer for Apache Flink streaming processing engine.
-It also helps you to real-time visualize all the streaming processing carried out by Apache Flink (by using a web browser).
+**proteus-backend** is a backend module that implements incremental version (~O(1) computational cost using approximations) of most common analytics operations.
+Proteus-backend is implemented on top of the Apache Flink streaming engine and it also helps you to  visualize in real-time the results using the web-based library [PROTEUS-Charts](https://github.com/proteus-h2020/proteus-charts).